No. 1 Louisville pulls away from Pittsburgh, 64-46 - WHIZ News

 BIG PICTURE

 Pittsburgh: Of the four Panthers starters averaging double figures in scoring, only Johnson had some initial success against Louisville’s defense.
-Reserve forward Eric Hamilton, who entered averaging 10 points and 10 rebounds over his previous four games, contributed 10 points but other Panthers struggled as they finished shooting 38% from the field.
+Hamilton, who entered averaging 10 points and 10 rebounds over his previous four games, contributed 10 points but other Panthers starters combined for just 16 points as they finished shooting 38% from the field.

 POLL IMPLICATIONS

-Louisville’s successful week should keep the team at the top of the rankings.
+Louisville’s successful week should keep the Cardinals at the top of the rankings.

 UP NEXT